 Our digital devices are taking over our lives.
 Our phones have transformed from being a device that could only help us talk to people, to becoming an endless source of entertainment and engagement.
+And it's the first place we turn if we're looking for things to do this weekend.
 It’s no surprise that our devices are so hard to switch off, since they’re designed to be addictive.
 When we see an email, a comment or a ‘like’, we feel cared about, we feel important – it’s the pleasure of basic social recognition.
 When we see some news or updates, we feel a rush from our brain’s hit of dopamine.

 It’s a big problem.
 Big enough that companies like Google, Apple and Facebook are getting in on the act, providing apps and tweaking their products to help us control our cravings.

 And it's a problem worth solving.
 A more balanced life, with more mindfulness, has huge benefits.
 Studies have shown a correlation between digital addiction and depression/anxiety.
 Intuitively, you’ll of course have a lot more time to build and develop personal relationships, and relax as you take a break from chasing digital pats on your back, and enjoy the simpler things in life.